snt-spacer/phantomx_pincher/README.md

 #### Setup permissions for real robot

 By default, the USB device connected to the real robot prevents read/write access of non-`sudo` users.
-In order to configure these permissions automatically when you plug the device to your system, you can setup [`50-phantomx-pincher.rules`](phantomx_pincher_control/udev/50-phantomx-pincher.rules) udev rules.
+In order to configure these permissions automatically when you plug the device into your system, you can setup the included [`50-phantomx-pincher.rules`](phantomx_pincher_control/udev/50-phantomx-pincher.rules) udev rules.

 ```bash
 sudo cp src/phantomx_pincher/phantomx_pincher_control/udev/50-phantomx-pincher.rules /etc/udev/rules.d/